• LBA Eyelash Extension Specialty Permit Training Enrollment | Possible Lowest Eligible Net Cost: $900.00

 E. Career-Credit Scorecard and Internal Review

-The School may evaluate qualifying incentive work through an internal career-credit scorecard or career-credit scoring system that measures documented professionalism, sanitation reliability, safety reliability, attendance discipline, theory completion, model-service readiness, truthful public self-proof, employability-building behavior, and respectful representation of the School.
+The School may evaluate qualifying incentive work through an internal career-credit scorecard or career-credit scoring system that measures documented professionalism, sanitation reliability, safety reliability, attendance discipline, theory completion, model-service readiness, truthful professional self-documentation or portfolio-style educational documentation, where optional and lawful, employability-building behavior, and respectful representation of the School.

 This scorecard is an internal educational review tool only.
 It is not a consumer credit score, lending score, or financial credit instrument.